 The first choice to make when setting up your new SuperSaaS schedule is which type of online appointment schedule you will select when you click on the New Schedule page.
 SuperSaaS offers three types of schedule to cater for different uses, situations or businesses.

 The three schedule types are known as the Capacity schedule, Resource schedule, and Service schedule.
 The schedule types overlap in what they can do, and for some applications more than one will work, but you will get the best experience if you know which type appropriate for your situation.

 Use a Capacity schedule for group events

-To distinguish between the schedule types, you need to decide how many people should be able to sign up for this event.
+How many people should be able to sign up for your event?
 If the answer is more than one, then a capacity schedule will probably be most suitable.

 Examples of group events where a capacity schedule would work best:

 - Students signing up for a class

 - Attendees registering for a conference or workshop

 Examples of situations where a capacity schedule would not work so well and a resource schedule or service schedule should be used instead: